unexpectedpanda/retool/readme.md

   of regular editions

 #### More options information
-There are nuances within each of the options you should be aware of before using them.
+There are nuances to each of the options you should be aware of before using them.

 ##### Demos
 Not only does the `-d` option remove any title with a category of _Demos_ or